spinnaker/spinnaker.github.io/guides/user/canary/judge/index.md

 <!--- insert image here, if available --->

-The primary metric comparison algorithm (classifier) in Kayenta (AKA the judge) uses a nonparametric statistical test to check for a significant difference between the canary and baseline metrics.
+The primary metric comparison algorithm (classifier) in Kayenta uses a nonparametric statistical test to check for a significant difference between the canary and baseline metrics.

 ## Step 4: Score computation